KoStard/HermesCLI/README.md

    ```

    You can set any supported model as the default in the `[DEFAULT]` section.

+   Note: The application will create the necessary directories if they don't exist.

 4. Install the package in editable mode:
    ```